Thaaram Theertha Koodaram

 Thaaram Theertha Koodaram is a 2023 Indian Malayalam-language family romantic film directed by Gokul Ramakrishnan and written by Arjun Prabhakaran and Gokul Ramakrishnan.

 Plot

-Sanjay, a food delivery courier who suffers from bipolar disorder and is now abandoned by his family, tries to take care of a homeless woman and her younger sister in order to prove to his family that he has the ability to socialize, which he thinks will bring back their love and affection towards him.
+Sanjay, a food delivery courier with bipolar disorder who is now abandoned by his family, tries to take care of a homeless woman and her younger sister in order to prove to his family that he has the ability to socialize, which he thinks will bring back their love and affection towards him.
 He secretly shares his room with the girls without the knowledge of the lodge manager.
 However, he starts to fall in love with the young woman, which complicates his plans.

 Production

 This marks the second collabartion between Arjun Prabhakaran and Gokul Ramakrishan, after 2021 film Bannerghatta, as well as actor Karthik Ramakrishan's second project as a lead actor with them.
 Mejo Joseph joined the team as a music director.

 Karthik Ramakrishnan, Arjun And Gokul have previously worked together in movies like 32aam Adhyayam 23aam Vaakyam, Shibu, Bannerghatta, etc.